 Green-Schools have dedicated Travel Officers throughout the country who work closely with schools to support them through the 7 Step process of the Travel theme.
 These officers offer assistance with conducting your Environmental Review; beginning your Action Plan; hosting Days of Action and can help you apply for cycle training and parking for your school.

-View a list of schools invited to participate in the Green-Schools Travel theme for the 2018/2018 academic year.
+Click here to view a list of schools invited to participate in the Green-Schools Travel and Global Citizenship Travel themes for the 2019/2020 academic year.

 View our Green-Schools Travel Annual Reports:

 - European Mobility Week: useful website for schools to learn about European Mobility Week and see what happens all over Europe